 Cassandra L. Remple

-Currently, my focus is on optical spectroscopy on gallium oxide (Ga2O3), a wide bandgap semiconductor.
-In the McCluskey group we study the physics of defects in oxide semiconductor materials.
-My primary work is with low temperature Fourier transform infrared (FTIR) and photoluminescence (PL) spectroscopy.
+Currently, my focus is on optical spectroscopy of gallium oxide (Ga2O3), a wide bandgap semiconductor.
+In the McCluskey group, we study the physics of defects in oxide semiconductor materials.
+My primary work is with low-temperature Fourier transform infrared (FTIR) and both spatially resolved and averaged photoluminescence (PL) spectroscopy.

-I graduated from Oregon State University with a Bachelors of Science in Chemical Engineering in 2017.
+I graduated from Oregon State University with a Bachelor of Science in Chemical Engineering in 2017.
 I have been working in thin film electronics research since 2014, first as an undergraduate assistant and then later as a technician with a startup company out of OSU called Amorphyx.
-I have a great appreciation for the resources at OSU, and the Materials Synthesis and Characterization Facility.

 My full CV can be viewed here: (Link).